 Henry Tudor (King Henry VII)

 Henry Tudor was the descendant of a long-ago monarch, King Edward III.
 Sort of.
 Kind of.
+A wee bit.
 Okay, his legitimacy was spotty.
 But at the time that Henry Tudor, a strong, battle-tested warrior and wise ruler (by most accounts) started to reach for power, he was the Lancaster with the strongest claim to the throne.
 So it was around him that a number of Lancaster supporters flocked when they decided it was time to chuck King Edward IV…and then King Richard III off the throne.
 He fought nobly and won the day.
-Okay, and maybe executed two little princes in a tower along the way.
+Okay, and maybe executed two little princes in a tower along the way and let Ricky III take the blame.
 Hey, war means death.
 And when you play a game of thrones you win or…

 Of course, that is just within the realms of men.
 Long-ago England didn’t have to worry about White Walkers and The Children.
+And no dragons.
 So really, this whole thing could go sideways on us.
 (If you haven’t read my theory on how Bran Stark is really the secret villain of the whole damn story, you must.)
-However it does end, I just really hope someone ends up in a butt of Malmsey wine.
+However it does end, I just really hope someone–anyone–ends up in a butt of Malmsey wine.